vvmspace/ohmysilex/protected/app/config/README.md

-# Oh My Silex PHP application confiugation folder:
+# Oh My Silex PHP application configuration folder:

 Put your configuration files in this folder.